Introduction To Epidemiology MED5027

 On completion of this course, students will be able to:

-Critically evaluate the strengths and weaknesses of different epidemiological study designs.
+3. Critically evaluate the strengths and weaknesses of common epidemiological study designs.

-Critically evaluate whether observed associations are likely to be due to bias, confounding or real, or whether they are causal.
+5. Critically evaluate whether observed associations are likely to be causal or due to alternative explanations.

-Interpret and analyse epidemiological data and critically appraise population health related research.
+6. Interpret and analyse epidemiological studies and critically appraise their implication to population health.

 Minimum Requirement for Award of Credits